davidB/dioxus-iconify/README.md

 // My application iconset
 // - aliasing icon from other iconset to not expose other iconset outside pub use super::heroicons::ArrowLeft;
-pub use super::mdi::Home as MyHome;
+pub use super::mdi::Home as House;
 ```

 Only pub this module in `icons/mod.rs` (to redo after each `dioxus-iconify update`)